Dealer

 • Food waste is reduced: Food stays fresh for longer, so less needs to be thrown away.
 This is not only easy on the wallet, but also on the environment.

-• Preplanning and storing: Meals can be prepared in advance and stored in portions in vacuum bags or boxes.
+• Meals can be prepared in advance and stored in portions in vacuum bags or boxes.

 Suitable foods

-When the scent of grilled food fills the air and guests look forward to an enjoyable evening, the BORA QVac Move adds that special touch.
-As a flexible freestanding appliance, it’s ready to use anywhere – in the kitchen or right in the middle of the action.
+When the aroma of grilled food is in the air and guests are looking forward to an enjoyable evening, the BORA QVac Move provides that little bit extra.
+As a flexible freestanding appliance, it is ready for use anywhere - in the kitchen or in the centre of the action.

 Many foods are ideal for vacuum packing: